 Today, it’s smartphones and social media, Big Data and Cloud Computing.
 Canadians seek out information through digital channels and government now can interact with the public through the web and social media.

-Thirty-five years ago, government records were predominantly paper-based.
+Thirty-five years ago, government records were predominantly paper based.
 Today, the vast majority of government records are digital and with this technology there has been an explosion in the number of records government produces.

 Digital technology has dramatically changed the way government can collect, store and process information, including personal information.
 And it has made it far cheaper and easier for government to make great amounts of information available to anyone who has a computer or smart phone, without the need for someone to make an access to information request and receive an individual response.